rotki/rotki/docs/api.rst

    :resjson int last_balance_save: The timestamp at which the balances were last saved in the database.
    :resjson bool submit_usage_analytics: A boolean denoting wether or not to submit anonymous usage analytics to the Rotki server.
    :resjson string kraken_account_type: The type of the user's kraken account if he has one.
 Valid values are "starter", "intermediate" and "pro".
+   :resjson list active_module: A list of strings denoting the active modules with which Rotki is running.

    :statuscode 200: Querying of settings was succesful
    :statuscode 409: There is no logged in user